Pharmaceutical advertising regulation and medical device advertising in the United Arab Emirates

 • UAE traditions, Islamic beliefs and customs must be closely considered and advertisements must not undermine these values;

-• Advertisements must be clear and concise and must not misdirect individuals;
+• Advertisements must be real, clear and concise, must not be exaggerated and must not misdirect individuals;

 • Abortions;